An appraisal report is a analytical thought process that concludes with a opinion of value.

 If you are ever involved in a civil case.

-Generally, a home inspection report will explain the amenities and the necessities of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Generally, a home inspection report will explain the amenities, deficiencies, and the necessities of the residence: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 But the biggest difference is the person creating the report.
-A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts, and may not be impartial.
-The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
-Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home, and the final outcome of a potential transaction.
+A CMA is created by a real estate agent who may, or may not have a true grasp of the market or valuation concepts, and may not be impartial.
+The appraisal is created by a Licensed- Certified professional who has made a career out of valuing properties.
+Furthermore, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home, and the final outcome of a potential transaction.

 Each report must reflect a credible estimate of value and must identify the following: